 Finally, in the fall of that year, blood work was taken, on a visit to a vet kind enough to take her in, while ours was on vacation.

 The digestive enzymes, the lipases, were out of whack, which along with her other symptoms, was conclusive for pancreatitis.

-Recently there have been several recurring episodes but without the earlier severe symptoms, and resolved quickly.
+Bridget had several recurring episodes but without the earlier severe symptoms, and they resolved quickly.
 I believe it may have been triggered when she chewed on a stick.
 She loves to carry a prize stick home from the pond; it is up to me to remove them from the yard and prevent chewing on them.
 I don`t know if I could go through again what I ( we) went through that summer.
 I would not wish it on any dog.

 Inflammation of the Pancreas in Dogs